Quantum origin of the primordial fluctuation spectrum and its statistics: Some preliminaries on the emergence of features of the CMB and statistical considerations

-The proposal behind our work is based on the inclusion of the hypothesis that a dynamical collapse of the wave function lies behind the breakdown of the initial homogeneity and isotropy.
-In other words, that a non-unitary jump in the quantum state plays a role in transforming the inflaton vacuum into a quantum state that lacks the translational and rotational symmetries of the former state.

-It goes without saying that we can not at this stage try or hope to point out the physical origin of such dynamical collapse.
-However, once one has accepted that something of this sort is occurring, one can parametrize its basic characteristics, and use the relevant observational data to infer something about the nature of the new physics that lies behind the phenomena.
-This has been the basic attitude behind the program stared in \cite{Us}.

-In this paper our aim is to briefly explore for the first time some of the basic differences associated with the statistical considerations, between the usual account and the proposal we have been working with.
+Here, we want to focus on the impact of such ideas on the statistical study of the CMB.
+We will discuss some delicate interpretational aspects related to quantum theory, its implicit usage in the standard approach to the study of the CMB, and its characterization in terms of a spectra as well as the accounts of the origin of cosmic structure.
+We will briefly explore here, for the first time, some of the basic differences associated with statistical considerations, between those tied to the usual approach and those approriate to our proposal.

-In order to be a bit more explicit lets start by reminding the reader that in the standard approaches, the study of the statistical nature of the problem is based on the study of the $n$-point functions of the Newtonian potential, $\overline{\Psi (x_1)\ldots\Psi(x_n)}$, with the overline denoting the average over an ensemble of Universes.
-There one needs to face the issue of what is the relationship between the quantum $n$-point functions and the quantities we actually measure.
-The usual approach is based on the identification of
+In order to make things a bit more explicit, let us start by reminding the reader that in the standard approaches, the study of the statistical nature of the problem is based on the study of the statistical $n$-point functions of the Newtonian potential, $\overline{\Psi(x_1) \ldots \Psi(x_n)}$, with the overline denoting the average over an ensemble of universes.
+Having no access to such ensemble, one needs to face the issue of what the relationship between those $n$-point functions and the quantities we actually measure is.
+Moreover, one needs to consider how these quantities are connected with the quantum $n$-point functions.
+The usual approach \cite{26,27} relies on the identification